cloudtrust/flaki/README.md

 Flaki won't generate valid ids after the year 2262.
-This is due to the fact that the UnixNano function of the ```package time``` return undefined result if the Unix time in nanoseconds cannot be represented by an int64, i.e. a date before the year 1678 or after 2262.
+This is due to the fact that the UnixNano function of the ```package time``` returns undefined result if the Unix time in nanoseconds cannot be represented by an int64, i.e. a date before the year 1678 or after 2262.